benwainwright/reithd/README.md

 #### How this works

-This will inject a script into your shell startup which creates and removes pid files in `~/.reithd`.
-When a change is detected, `reithd` will check this folder, collect the pid numbers and send `SIGUSR1` or `SIGUSR2` signals to each configured shell.
-The injected shell startup configures your shell to respond to these signals by either removing or adding proxy variables.
+This will inject a script into your shell startup which creates and removes pid files in `~/.reithd` when the shell process starts up and shuts down respectively.
+When a change is detected, `reithd` will check this folder, collect the pid numbers and send `SIGUSR1` or `SIGUSR2` signals to each configured shell proccess.
+The injected shell startup script configures your shell to respond to these signals by either removing or adding proxy variables.

 ### SSH